 Sound Engineer – What are they?

-Anyone who knows a sound engineer would say they do sweet FA.
-They swan around making themselves look busy.
-But in realitly they are the guys and gals that work backstage making sure all the sound equipment work for bands, theatre, TV corporate gigs and the like so people like you can hear.
+Anyone who knows a sound engineer would say they do sweet FA because they swan around making themselves look busy, but in realitly they are the guys and gals that work backstage making sure all the sound equipment work for bands, theatre, TV corporate gigs and the like so people like you can hear.

 A Sound Engineer is responsible for what the audience hears.